frontendpatterns/frontendpatterns.dev/src/content/patterns/loading-state.md

 ---
 # Loading State

-Show loading indicators while asynchronous operations are in progress.

 ## Problem

 Without this pattern, the premise that showing loading indicators while asynchronous operations are in progress falls apart, and small changes trigger cascading regressions.